seanmlee/seanmlee.github.io/index.md

 ## About

+I am a behavioral ecologist broadly interested in the evolution of maternal sociality and behavior.

-I am a behavioral ecologist currently studying maternal strategies and offspring development in wild bonobos and chimpanzees.
+In January 2020, I earned my doctorate from George Washington University for my work on maternal sociality and offspring development in wild bonobos and chimpanzees.
+I am currently continuing this research as a postdoctoral scientist at George Washington University.

+In June 2021, I will begin a postdoctoral fellowship on Rocky Mountain mule deer population dynamics, movement ecology, and maternal strategies at Brigham Young University.

 ---